 A: If rent has not been paid by the 5th then we give the tenant a call or email.
 If we do not hear from them then we issue a 3-day Pay Rent or Vacate Notice.
 After 3 days is up, if the rent is still not paid, we begin eviction proceedings.
 We work diligently with our tenants to avoid eviction and get tenants with past due rent on a repayment plan.
 Sometimes if the rent is not paid on time then you, the owner or landlord, may not receive a check for that month.
 For that reason we recommend Owners and Landlords keep an extra month's mortgage payment in their bank account.

 Q: What happens if the tenants break the lease?

 A: We have written in our lease that Tenants who break their lesae will forfeit their security deposit and one month's rent.
-Under WA State law, the Tenant is also responsible for all costs in re-leasing the property, including any unpaid rent due for the remaining time on the lease, plus any costs associated with re-leasing the property, including commissions and advertising costs.
+Under the WA State Landlord-Tenant Act, the Tenant is also responsible for all costs in re-leasing the property, including any unpaid rent due for the remaining time on the lease, plus any costs associated with re-leasing the property, including commissions and advertising costs.

 Q: How are security deposits handled?

 A: Security deposits are held by us in a trust account.
 When the tenant moves out, we retain that portion of the deposit necessary to restore the property into a 'rentable condition' except for normal wear and tear.
 Any balance is returned to the tenant.
 'Normal wear and tear' is a vague term that the courts have typically danced around.
 Our appraoch is to treat everyone fairly.
 If the tenant makes a concerted effort to clean up after themselves and respect the property then we will often give them the benefit of teh doubt when it comes to what is 'normal' wear and tear.